Policy 1080 – Educational Equity

 -

-The Superintendent/designee will provide to the Board data on educational equity through information items, memorandums, and Board reports that include disaggregated data.
+The Superintendent/designee will provide the Board with data on educational equity through information items, memorandums, and Board reports that include disaggregated data.

 -